BaskaKlim/Statistical-Thinking-in-Python-Part-1/README.md

 1. Use plt.plot() with the appropriate keyword arguments to make a scatter plot of versicolor petal length (x-axis) versus petal width (y-axis).
 The variables versicolor_petal_length and versicolor_petal_width are already in your namespace.
 Do not forget to use the marker='.' and linestyle='none' keyword arguments.
 2. Label the axes.
 3. Display the plot.

+## Computing the covariance
+The covariance may be computed using the Numpy function np.cov().
+For example, we have two sets of data **x and y, np.cov(x, y)** returns a 2D array where entries [0,1] and [1,0] are the covariances.
+Entry [0,0] is the variance of the data in x, and entry [1,1] is the variance of the data in y.
+This 2D output array is called the covariance matrix, since it organizes the self- and covariance.
+To remind you how the I. versicolor petal length and width are related, we include the scatter plot you generated in a previous exercise.

+**Instructions**

+1. Use np.cov() to compute the covariance matrix for the petal length (versicolor_petal_length) and width (versicolor_petal_width) of I. versicolor.
+2. Print the covariance matrix.
+3. Extract the covariance from entry [0,1] of the covariance matrix.
+Note that by symmetry, entry [1,0] is the same as entry [0,1].
+4. Print the covariance.